 Engine and engine compartment must be stock for the model year of the vehicle without any performance enhancements.
-Engine and engine compartment must be clean and free of rust and damage.
+Engine and engine compartment must be clean and detailed with no damaged, deteriorated or rusted parts.

 Vehicle interior must be in excellent original or restored condition with no tears, stains, or significant wear.
 Minor restoration to the original upholstery are acceptable.
 Upholstery conditions also apply to motorcycle seats.

 Accepted parts and accessories

 Your vehicle must be maintained or restored to a condition that conforms to the

 original manufacturer’s specifications and must be considered by ICBC to be of collectible value.

 The engine and drivetrain must be stock for the vehicle model and year without any performance enhancements.

 Acceptable after-market parts, era-correct accessories and safety upgrades can be found on the approved parts and accessories list (page 4 of the Application for Collector Motor Vehicle Program).